LonaBam/alx-system_engineering-deveops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal - This script converts a number from base 10 to base 16
-101-rot13 - This script encodes and decodes text using the rot13 encryption 102-odd - This script prints every other line from the input, starting with the first line
+101-rot13 - This script encodes and decodes text using the rot13 encryption 102-odd - This script prints every other line from the input, starting with the first line 103-water_and_stir - This script adds two numbers stored in variables and prints the result